Can Running and Jogging Help Prevent Chronic Diseases?

 How Running Protects Your Body

-1. Stronger Heart and Lungs
+1. Strengthens the Heart and Lungs

 2. Improved Blood Sugar Control